Blanchard-lab/sr-probe-caught-annotator/README.md

 # Overview

 Simple annotation tool for probe-caught experiments using a retrospective approach.
-Upload your video using the `Choose file` option.
+Upload your video to the codebase as `part 1.mp4` and host it locally.
-The default setting for pop-up surveys is every 60s since start of the video (and one at the end).
-This can be customized in `script.js`.
+The probe-caught frequency and labels can be customized in the dashboard.
+Click `Start` after configuring these settings.

-A cumulative report of the survey responses and associated timestamps is generated and can be downloaded using `Download Report`.
+A cumulative report of the survey responses and associated timestamps is generated after labeling and can be downloaded using `Download Report`.

 To run this tool, run the following in your workspace: